 - Do you think you are providing too much detail?

-We are now on topic #3.
-In the previous, articles we talked about vision and goals of a meeting and sourcing for new innovations.
-Now we are considering the destinations and where to send the RFP.
+We are now on topic #4.
+In the previous article, we talked about numbers and now we are going to touch on who to send the rfp to.

 One point first, in case you are wondering what the difference between a CVB and a DMO is…basic answer, there isn’t.
 The CVB world is trying to get away from using CVB and switching to DMO.
 With any change, it takes time, but just know there is no difference.
 Many DMOs are have different names ie:Tourism Vancouver, Choose Chicago and Visit Indy.
 They are all they same types of organizations.